 - US physicians moreover reported a 45% reduction in mortality of hospitalized patients by adding zinc to HCQ and azithromycin.

-- Another US study reported a rapid resolution (within hours or days) of Covid symptoms, such as shortness of breath, based on early outpatient treatment with high-dose zinc.
+- Another US study reported a rapid resolution (within hours) of Covid symptoms, such as shortness of breath, based on early outpatient treatment with high-dose zinc.

 - Australian Professor Thomas Borody reported an improvement in the condition of covid patients often within hours after treatment with zinc, ivermectin and azithromycin.